rsdoiel/sqlish/docs/TUTORIAL.md

 ```

-# The sql statements and clauses
+# SQL statements and clauses

-As you can see in the examples above chaining some
-of the sqlish function together will let you assemble a SQL
+Chaining some sqlish functions together will let you
-statement (rendered by toString()).
-I loosely think of SQL
-clauses as coming in several flavors - verbs phrases,
+assemble an SQL statement rendered by toString().
+sqlish groups SQL phrases into four general categories
-supporting clauses, expressions, definitions, assignments
+verbs, supporting clauses, expressions and definitions.
-and SQL function calls.
+The verbs always start the chain.
+Chaining two verbs
+together will cause the second verb to replace the first.
+Clauses refine the actions of the verb.
+They be describe
+the object to work on (e.g. _from()_) or filter results
+(e.g. _where()_) or effect ordering (e.g. _orderBy()_
+or _groupBy()_).
+Some

 Verb phrases include SQL statements starting with _CREATE_,
 _ALTER_, _DROP_, _INSERT_, _UPDATE_, _REPLACE_, _DELETE_,